-My friend, Psalm 62 does not depict any of these grave seasons in his life, but it does tell of the greatest crisis that came to him: he was an old man when his own son, his favorite son, the son who was more like him than any of his other sons, led a rebellion against him.
-And David was forced to leave the comforts of the palace and flee from Jerusalem, returning once more to the dens of the earth.
+Psalm 62 doesn't depict any of these grave seasons in his life, but it does tell of the greatest crisis that came to him.
+David was an old man when Absalom-his own son, his favorite son, the son who was more like him than any of his other sons-led a rebellion against him.
+Because of that, David was forced to leave the comforts of the palace and flee from Jerusalem, returning once more to the dens of the earth.